Klipper3d/klipper/docs/MCU_Commands.md

   feature can be used with heater pins to ensure the host does not enable the heater and then go off-line.

-* `config_pwm_out oid=%c pin=%u cycle_ticks=%u default_value=%hu
+* `config_pwm_out oid=%c pin=%u cycle_ticks=%u value=%hu
-  max_duration=%u` : This command creates an internal object for hardware based PWM pins that the host may schedule updates for.
+  default_value=%hu max_duration=%u` : This command creates an
+  internal object for hardware based PWM pins that the host may schedule updates for.
 Its usage is analogous to config_digital_out - see the description of the 'set_pwm_out' and 'config_digital_out' commands for parameter description.

-* `config_soft_pwm_out oid=%c pin=%u cycle_ticks=%u default_value=%c
+* `config_soft_pwm_out oid=%c pin=%u cycle_ticks=%u value=%c
-  max_duration=%u` : This command creates an internal micro-controller object for software implemented PWM.
+  default_value=%c max_duration=%u` : This command creates an internal
+  micro-controller object for software implemented PWM.
 Unlike hardware pwm pins, a software pwm object does not require any special hardware support (other than the ability to configure the pin as a digital output GPIO).
 Because the output switching is implemented in the micro-controller software, it is recommended that the cycle_ticks parameter correspond to a time of 10ms or greater.
 See the description of the 'set_pwm_out' and 'config_digital_out' commands for parameter description.

 * `config_analog_in oid=%c pin=%u` : This command is used to configure
   a pin in analog input sampling mode.
 Once configured, the pin can be